Trigger warning: This article contains information about experiencing a panic attack and/or mental health which may be triggering to survivors.

 Have You Ever Struggled With A School-Related Panic Attack?

 I’ve had times when I was seriously stressing over grades, and it was not pretty.
-I had a panic attack.
+Sure, I was very high-anxiety all throughout my education and had always struggled with finding a school-life balance.
+But there was one time, that it got especially bad.

 The first time around.